Just-likely intersections on Hilbert modular surfaces: Introduction

 In \cite{Asvin}, the first-named author proves this conjecture in the setting of $X(1)^n$.
 In this paper, we establish this conjecture for Hilbert modular surfaces (with some mild constraints). \begin{theorem} Let $F$ denote a real quadratic field, and let $p$ denote a rational prime that splits in $F$.
-Let $\cH$ denote the mod $p$ Hilbert modular surface associated to $\cO_F$, and let $C,D\subset \cH$ denote two generically ordinary, proper, curves in $\cH$, at least one of which is ample.
-Then Conjecture \ref{AIMconjecture} holds for $C,D \subset \cH$. \end{theorem}
+Let $\cH$ denote the mod $p$ Hilbert modular surface associated to $\cO_F$, and let $C,D\subset \cH$ denote two generically ordinary, proper curves in $\cH$, at least one of which is ample.
+Then Conjecture \ref{AIMconjecture} holds for $C,D \subset \cH$. \end{theorem} We expect this result to hold for curves that are not necessarily proper or ample.
+We are hopeful that an appropriate prime-to-$p$ Hecke translate of a fixed curve in $\cH$ should be ample (but to our knowledge, this is not yet known).
+Such a result would immediately reduce the non-ample case to the ample case.